adamzjk/iOS-ObjectDetection/readme.md

 ## Features

 - iOS -> Select/Take Image -> Compress Image -> Send to server -> Receive Image -> Display -> (Optional) Feedback to server
+- Voice recognition
-- Voice feedback and a very naive sentimental anaysis to convert text into rating.
+- A very naive sentimental anaysis for rating(feedback).
 - ​Real-time object detection is **not** supported due to the limitation of the network bandwidth(sending image to server, though compressed, is still time consuming).

 ## Server